Marijuana Sales Law in California – Health and Safety Code 11360

 Illegal search and seizure

-If the marijuana was seized by the police without a valid search warrant, the prosecution must be able to establish one of the recognized exceptions to the warrant requirement.
+If the police seized the marijuana without a valid search warrant, the prosecution must be able to establish one of the recognized exceptions to the warrant requirement.

 Motion to suppress evidence – Penal Code 1538.5 PC

 We might be able to litigate a California Penal Code 1538.5 motion to suppress based on the warrantless search.
-If successfully, the case will likely be dismissed by the prosecutor.
+If successful, the prosecutor will likely dismiss the case.

-A motion to suppress evidence can be filed when it's believed the evidence was unlawfully taken from your person or property unlawfully.
+A motion to suppress evidence can be filed when it's believed the evidence was unlawfully taken from your person or property.
 There are several legal grounds for bringing a successful PC 1538.5 motion to suppress evidence.

-If the motion to suppress evidence is successful, them the court agrees the illegally seized evidence will not be able to be used against you in court.
+If the motion to suppress evidence is successful, then the court agrees that the illegally seized evidence will not be able to be used against you in court.
 This will typically result in the criminal charges against you being dropped.

-Contact Cron, Israels & Stark for Help with a Marijuana Sales Case
+Contact Us for Help with a Marijuana Sales Case

 If you or a family member was accused of unlawful marijuana sales in violation of California Health and Safety Code 11360, call our team of experienced criminal defense attorneys for an initial consultation.